Is My Niche Site a Victim of Negative SEO?

 The only real negative impact would be if I can't complete this case study because of a link penalty caused by negative SEO.
 Either way, I plan on fully documenting and sharing what happens with this site.

-As always, I look forward to hearing your thoughts and discussion below.
+As always, I look forward to hearing your thoughts and discussion below about negative SEO.
 Perhaps some of you out there would be better than me at researching who has done this and getting them to take down these links.
 If anyone would like to try, be my guest.

 Overall, its unfortunate that I have to experience and share the darker side of SEO, but I suppose it comes with the territory of doing a public case study.
 I'll keep you posted on any updates.